Morgan Stanley buys Deutsche's bulk commodities trading book

 The bulk commodities book is one of 17 put up for sale by Deutsche, Germany's largest bank and one of the top-five financial participants in commodities, as part of its decision to exit commodities trading because of toughening regulations and diminished profits.

-Citigroup (C.N) bought the German bank's U.S. power trading books, and EDF Trading [EDFTR.UL] purchased its European power and gas books.
+Citigroup bought the German bank's U.S. power trading books, and EDF Trading purchased its European power and gas books.